 |Experience||Some experience preferred in areas like cryptology, intelligence collection, military or foreign service|

-|Key Skills/Requirements||Critical-thinking, analytical, problem-solving, decision-making, communication, and interpersonal skills; foreign language skills preferred, ability to pass background investigation required or obtain security clearance, must be U.S. citizen; proficiency with industry software used to perform classified tasks|
+|Key Skills/Requirements||Critical-thinking, analytical, problem-solving, decision-making, communication, and interpersonal skills; foreign language skills preferred, ability to pass background investigation or obtain security clearance; must be a U.S. citizen; proficiency with industry software used to perform classified tasks|

 Step 1: Earn a Bachelor's Degree

 The first step towards becoming an intelligence analyst is to earn a bachelor's degree.
 An intelligence analyst is expected to have earned at least a bachelor's degree from an accredited university.
 Degrees in intelligence studies, political science, national security and international studies are all beneficial to aspiring analysts.
 In addition, coursework in counter-terrorism and homeland security can increase employment opportunities.
 Fluency in another language is also important for some positions.
 Computer courses are also helpful.

-- Complete an internship program.
 Participating in an internship provides students with the opportunity to learn more about the field of intelligence analysis.
 Depending on the sponsoring agency, the program highlights may include providing aspiring candidates with an overview of how the process of intelligence gathering works from the initial point of research to collection, assessment and preparing reports.

-Step 2: Apply for a Position
+Step 2: Apply for Position